abinit/abinit/doc/tutorial/eph4isotc.md

 and the main output files.

 To compute $\gamma_{\qq\nu}$ in metals, one has to use [[optdriver]] 7 and [[eph_task]] 1.
-As usual, the location of the DDB, DVDB and WFK files is given by [[getddb_filepath]] [[getdvdb_filepath]] [[getwfk_filepath]], respectively.
+The location of the DDB, DVDB and WFK files is given by [[getddb_filepath]] [[getdvdb_filepath]] [[getwfk_filepath]], respectively.

 [[eph_intmeth]]